Unitarily invariant valuations on convex functions: Introduction

 Following the analogy with valuations on convex bodies, one may consider valuations in these spaces as functional analogs to the Hermitian intrinsic volumes.
-Note that Theorem \ref{maintheorem:vanishing} implies that the sum

-is direct for all $0\le k\le 2n$ and coincides with $\VConv_k(\C^n)^{\U(n)}$ for $k=0,1,2n-1,2n$.
-It is natural to ask whether this inclusion is actually an equality for the intermediate degrees as well, and we will address this question in a future article.
-The main goal of this article is to show that one may obtain Theorem \ref{maintheorem:vanishing} and consequently the decomposition in \eqref{eq:decomposition} from a corresponding decomposition for the subspace of \emph{smooth} valuations, which were introduced by the author in \cite{KnoerrSmoothvaluationsconvex} and which form a sequentially dense subspace of all dually epi-translation invariant valuations by the main result of the same article.
-Here a valuation $\mu\in\VConv_k(\C^n)$ is called smooth if admits a representation of the form

-where $D(f)$ denotes the differential cycle of $f$ introduced by Fu in \cite{FuMongeAmpereFunctions1989}, which is an integral current on the cotangent bundle $T^*\C^n$, and $\tau\in\Omega^{n-k}_c(\C^n)\otimes\Lambda^k\C^n\subset \Omega^n(T^*\C^n)$ is a differential form with bounded support in the first coordinate of $T^*\C^n\cong \C^n\times\C^n$.
-The differential cycle may be considered as the natural extension of the graph of the differential of a convex function, considered as an oriented submanifold of the cotangent bundle $T^*\C^n$.
-In particular, $D(f)$ is given by integration over the graph of $df$ if $f$ is a smooth function.
-We will denote the subspace of smooth valuations by $\VConv_k(\C^n)^{sm}$.\\

-To describe smooth unitarily invariant valuations, we introduce two families of invariant differential forms on $T^*\C^n$ for $0\le k\le 2n$ in Section \ref{section:representationSmoothValuations}:

-To avoid unnecessary distinctions, we set $\Theta^n_{k,q}=0$, $\Upsilon^n_{k,q}=0$ if $k$ and $q$ do not meet these conditions.
-The next result shows that the decomposition \eqref{eq:decomposition} holds for the space of smooth unitarily invariant valuations and provides an integral representation of these functionals in terms of the differential forms $\Theta^n_{k,q}$ and $\Upsilon^n_{k,q}$. \begin{maintheorem} For $1\le k\le 2n$,
+Note however that it is not directly clear from the definition whether $\VConv_{k,q}(\C^n)^{\U(n)}$ contains any nontrivial valuations - for example, for $2\le k\le 2n-2$, the functional intrinsic volumes are not contained in any of these spaces.\\ The overarching goal of this two-part series is to establish that $\VConv_k(\C^n)^{\U(n)}$ decomposes into a direct sum of the spaces $\VConv_{k,q}(\C^n)^{\U(n)}$ and to describe the valuations belonging to these smaller subspaces explicitly in terms of valuations defined in terms of two families of Monge--Amp\`ere-type operators